brmson/yodaqa/doc/HIGHLEVEL.md

 This is the barebones configuration.
 In time, we will want to add extra stages like Supporting Evidence.
 It is not set in stone, especially feel free to further split phases and introduce extra intermediate CASes.
+Also, parts of it may still be hypothetical or not fully implemented.

 Each CAS has a CASId feature uniquely describing its origin.